foundersandcoders/monthly/README.md

 ___

 **Date:**
 Once a month, around the same date.
 I am currently thinking the Wednesday before LNUG, so second last Wednesday of every month.
 Time will be around 7/8pm.
+(Except this month (July) which will be mid-month!)

 **Location:**
 Different place every time hopefully, suggestions are wildly encouraged, with a preference for menus that have good vegetarian/vegan support.